WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/group-settings.md

 When creating a new affiliate or editing an existing one:
 1. Look for the **Affiliate Type** field in their profile
 2. Select the desired group from the dropdown
-3. The selected group's commission rate will automatically apply to that affiliate
+3. The selected group's commission rate will automatically apply to that affiliate commission structures.

-mmission structures.

 ## Accessing Affiliate Group Settings